 Giant elliptical galaxies you can see in a telescope

 M87 is probably the most famous elliptical galaxy, lying about 53 million light-years away at the heart of the Virgo Cluster of galaxies.
 M87 can be seen in binoculars, and like many elliptical galaxies, it was thought to be a globular star cluster until it became evident that no ground-based telescope was powerful enough to resolve individual stars within, and its distance was ultimately measured.
 M87’s central supermassive black hole, named M87* or Powehi, was the first black hole to be directly imaged with the Event Horizon Telescope.
-Despite being 53 million light-years away, it actually subtends a similar angle in the sky to Sagittarius A*, the black hole at the center of our own Milky Way, on account of its mass; Powehi is 6.5 billion times the mass of our Sun versus a mere 4.4 million for Sagittarius A* and as such is about 1500 times larger in radius and only 2000 times further away.
+Despite being 53 million light-years away, it actually subtends a similar angle in the sky to Sagittarius A*, the black hole at the center of our own Milky Way, on account of its mass; Powehi is 6.5 billion times the mass of our Sun versus a mere 4.4 million for Sagittarius A* and as such, it is about 1500 times larger in radius and only 2000 times further away.

 Powehi is responsible for creating a massive superheated jet of gas that shoots out of M87, which is pretty much the only feature able to be visually observed with a telescope.
-Many reliable observations have been made of this jet with giant telescopes such as the 82” Otto Struve telescope and 30-40” Dobsonian telescopes, but confirmed reports with instruments as small as 12.5” exist and it would seem that a 16-20” instrument should do it with the right observer and conditions (the author has not managed to see the jet yet).
-M87’s jet is very small in angular size and requires very high magnification (500-800x) to see, which makes observing it difficult.
+Many reliable observations have been made of this jet with giant telescopes such as the 82” Otto Struve telescope and 30-40” Dobsonian telescopes, but confirmed reports with instruments as small as 12.5” exist, and it would seem that a 16-20” instrument should do it with the right observer and conditions (the author has not managed to see the jet yet).
+M87’s jet is very small in angular size and requires very high magnification (500–800x) to see, which makes observing it difficult.
 The jet can be imaged fairly easily with 8” or larger telescopes at a suitable image scale with a good camera.

 M86 and M49 are near M87 in the sky, and M49 is surprisingly bright despite being smaller in size than M86 or M87.
 Both can be seen with a small telescope or binoculars.

-The Coma B galaxy cluster in Coma Berenices centered on NGC 4889 and NGC 4874 is home to many distant giant elliptical and lenticular galaxies hundreds of millions of light-years away.
+The Coma B galaxy cluster in Coma Berenices, centered on NGC 4889 and NGC 4874, is home to many distant giant elliptical and lenticular galaxies hundreds of millions of light-years away.
 An 8-10” telescope shows NGC 4889, NGC 4874, and a couple of dozen faint fuzzies accompanying them, while a 12” or larger telescope can show up to a few hundred galaxies, even in a single field of view.
 NGC 4889 is one of the largest galaxies known, about a million light-years wide; for comparison, that’s half the distance between us and the nearby Andromeda Galaxy.

 Compact Elliptical Galaxies (cE)

-One of the few examples of these is M32, a satellite galaxy next to the Andromeda Galaxy, which is easily seen with 4” or larger telescopes.
-M32 was probably once a spiral galaxy, referred to as M32p, half as big as our own Milky Way or Andromeda galaxy and similar in size to nearby M33, the Triangulum Galaxy, and lost most of its outer layers in a close brush with Andromeda two billion years ago, which also triggered a rapid burst of star formation.
+Compact elliptical galaxies are a relatively rare type of galaxy caused by spiral galaxies being stripped of their outer parts.
+One of the few examples of these is M32, a satellite galaxy next to the Andromeda Galaxy that is easily seen with 4” or larger telescopes.
+M32 was probably once a spiral galaxy, referred to as M32p, half as big as our own Milky Way or Andromeda galaxy and similar in size to nearby M33, the Triangulum Galaxy.
+It lost most of its outer layers in a close brush with Andromeda two billion years ago, which also triggered a rapid burst of star formation.

 Dwarf Elliptical & Dwarf Spheroidal Galaxies (dEs & dSph)

-These galaxies are usually small, old, and they have very little gas and dust left, with little star formation occurring as a result.
+These galaxies are usually small, old, and have very little gas and dust left, with little star formation occurring as a result.
 This also makes them dim, low in surface brightness, and hard to detect.
 They are usually named after constellations they are discovered in, and often span huge areas of the sky.
-Our own Milky Way galaxy is currently in the process of cannibalizing at least one dwarf spheroidal galaxy, and dozens orbit our galaxy and the nearby Andromeda Galaxy, though many are too faint to observe and have only been discovered fairly recently, with brightness less than that of many globular star clusters, and mass that is largely higher on account of unusually high concentrations of dark matter.
+Our own Milky Way galaxy is currently in the process of cannibalizing at least one dwarf spheroidal galaxy, and dozens orbit our galaxy and the nearby Andromeda Galaxy, though many are too faint to observe and have only been discovered fairly recently, with brightness less than that of many globular star clusters, and mass that is largely only higher on account of unusually high concentrations of dark matter.

 Dwarf elliptical and spheroidal galaxies you can see in a telescope